 Being able to apologize is particularly handy when traveling in a foreign country, because travelers have ample opportunity to demonstrate ignorance of local norms.

-Hopefully, your transgressions are not be as serious as these dogs!
+Hopefully, your transgressions will not be as serious as these guys’s!

 |Zěnme le?||What Happened!?||Typical reaction to finding things are not as they should be.
 Tone of voice is everything for this one.|